 After leaving the main road, the last section that can be driven by a normal car is very narrow, so you have to pull over to the coves or on the side of the road to let other cars pass.
 On the way, you can do a short break and see the ruins of the Saint Theodore Monastery.

-At the end of the road there is a parking lot.
+At the end of the road, there is a parking lot.
 We had to pay a fee of 200 Lek to a woman who was “looking after” our car while we were gone.
-The last kilometer we walked on foot.
+For the last kilometre, we walked on foot.
 It took about 15-20 min.
 The road down to the beach is very rocky and sometimes steep (on the way back), so it’s good to have some more comfortable shoes than flip-flops.
-Theoretically there is a road leading directly to Gjipe Beach but due to large stones it is accessible only for off-road cars.
+Theoretically, there is a road leading directly to Gjipe Beach but due to large stones, it is accessible only for off-road cars.

 WHAT TO DO ON THE GJIPE BEACH?

 The best choice is to sunbathe, chill, enjoy the crystal clear blue water and drink a cold beer.
 There is no shade on the beach, so an umbrella may be useful during the hot season.
 While researching I came across the information that deckchairs and umbrellas are available on the Gjipe Beach during the high season – in May there were just a few deckchairs and no umbrellas though.
 Because the beach is a large open space, the wind likes to go crazy.
 You may consider taking water shoes with you since the beach is made of small rocks and it’s quite unpleasant to walk barefoot on them.